 During the winter months, children are invited to attend a church-wide Prayer/Bible Conference.
 The children are divided by age to hear amazing Bible stories, make crafts, enjoy games, and pray together.

 Children in grades 2 through 5 look forward to participating in a Sprouts group during the Lenten season.
 Scripture, prayer, outreach and discipleship are important parts of this study.

 We have a Pocket Lady in the children’s department!
 The Pocket Lady helps children memorize Bible verses.
 She visits the Sunday School classes and “Voilà!!!” pulls treats from her pocket to reward the children and encourage them as they recite memory verses.

 Children are invited and encouraged to participate in numerous mission projects throughout the year.
-Some of these opportunities include Great Day of Service, Sprouts, Vacation Bible School, collection of school supplies, the church-wide canned food drive and the Holiday Hope-la.
+Some of these opportunities include Great Day of Service, Sprouts, Vacation Bible School, the church-wide canned food drive and the Holiday Hope-la.
 Children helping children.
 Children helping others.
 That’s what it’s all about!

 Where Is The Children’s Library?

-It is located on the second floor of the Education Building, across from the 4th grade Sunday School classroom.
+It is located on the second floor of the Education Building, room 207.

 What Is In The Library?

 There are over 1,200 Christian, life lesson, reference, biographical, and fiction books/DVDs for children and tweens.